We recommend using the newest maintenance release of this version, 10.5.19, which contains additional fixes.

 Dimension members containing the " < " character could cause viz in tooltips to fail to render, resulting in blank tooltips.

 Data sources published to Tableau Online, containing a live connection to a stored procedure maintained using Tableau Bridge, would fail with a syntax error.

 When performing a cross-database join involving a legacy Excel connection, an error would occur: collation mismatch, use COLLATE statements to resolve

-Ask Data, Prep Conductor, and export to PowerPoint.
+Explain Data, Tableau Catalog, and Tableau Server Management Add-on.
 See what’s new in Tableau.

 Up-to-date Tableau product issues that could impact your deployment.